 Trade-date accounting determines the correct economic value of the portfolio assets as of the transaction date.
-Because of the lengthy settlement periods of some markets, GIPS requires the use of trade-date accounting to achieve accurate performance results.
+Because of the lengthy settlement periods of some markets, the GIPS standards require the use of trade-date accounting to achieve accurate performance results.